broch/broch.github.io/posts/build-your-own-wai-framework.md

 [wai-extra]: http://hackage.haskell.org/package/wai-extra

-Note that we're taking the approach that *all* responses should short-circuit and we just call `error` if the handler doesn't redirect, write a response or return an error message.
+Note that we're taking the approach that *all* responses should short-circuit and assume it's a programmer error if the handler doesn't redirect, write a response or return an error message.
 This might be confusing if you're used to the `Left` constructor of `Either` being the "error" case, but it's really just the case that short-circuits [^scotty-error].

 [^scotty-error]: It's also confusing that the naming conventions often reinforce this.
 For example, Scotty's [`ActionError`](https://github.com/scotty-web/scotty/blob/0.9.0/Web/Scotty/Internal/Types.hs#L76) type deals with both redirects and errors.